-Four Plus One Bachelor of Science in Urban Studies / Master of Science in Non-Profit Management
+4+1 Bachelor of Science in Urban Studies / Master of Science in Nonprofit Management

-Through a combined five year Bachelor of Science in Urban Studies/Masters in Non-Profit Management program of studies, it is possible for motivated full-time students who are urban studies majors and minors to complete a five-year program leading to degrees including both a bachelor's degree in urban studies and a Master's in Non-Profit Management.
+Through a combined five year Bachelor of Science in Urban Studies/Masters in Nonprofit Management program of studies, it is possible for motivated full-time students who are urban studies majors to complete a five-year program leading to degrees including both a Bachelor's degree in Urban Studies and a Master's in Nonprofit Management.
 Urban Studies minors may qualify for the program as well.

 Please also consult the graduate catalog for more information.

 In order to complete the joint degree, in the final year of their bachelor's work, students take three graduate level courses (9-11 credits) which are counted toward both the undergraduate and graduate degree requirements.
 These graduate credits are included in the undergraduate tuition of full-time, state-supported students.
 Students must also take at least one summer class between the spring of their BS graduation and the fall in which they embark on full-time graduate studies.
 Taking the graduate credits as an undergraduate and the summer class allows students to complete course requirements for the bachelor's and master's degree in five years (60 months).
 For more details, students should consult with the graduate coordinator of the program.

 - Applicants must have completed 90 undergraduate credits.

 - Applicants must have a minimum 3.25 GPA in their majors.

 - Applicants must have an overall minimum 3.0 GPA.

 - Applicants must have completed an undergraduate internship, independent study or capstone project related to a nonprofit organization.